evildeamond/RotNCrypt-v2/README.md

 What I Want to Add

--Extended Encryption from just ROT to other forms
+[ ]Extended Encryption from just ROT to other forms

--Add Dictionary checks for most likely results
+[ ]Add Dictionary checks for most likely results